Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and both parameters are clearly described in the schema.
-The description adds that new_name is optional and defaults to the source name, but this does not substantially increase meaning beyond the schema.
+Schema coverage is 100% for 2 parameters, but the description adds value: it explains that new_name defaults to the source channel's name, which is not in the schema.
+This provides additional meaning beyond the schema's descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.